 LEDs are Expensive

 The biggest opposition to LED lighting stems from the price, but LEDs are only “expensive” if you’re considering the upfront cost.
 We won’t beat around the bush, LED light is initially more expensive than its alternatives.
-To honestly asses lighting expenses though you need to look at the cost across a lights lifetime.
+To honestly assess lighting expenses you need to look at the cost across its lifetime.
 The longterm cost-savings of LED lights make them the cheaper option, not more expensive.
 How?

 - LED bulbs can lower your energy costs by up to 80%.